Production &

 What makes us different?
 Each of our programs is unique.

-Our learning journeys and learning architectures are customized to fit your organization’s unique characteristics, culture and values.
+Our learning journeys are adapted to the specifics of your company and to your corporate culture and values.

-For employees with potential: The focus of this initiative is “identify young talents, create prospects & retain them”.
+For employees with potential: The focus of this learning journey is “identify young talents, create prospects & retain them”.
 As a rule, participants are nominated by their supervisors (their nomination can be validated additionally through our diagnostic assessment), and then they progress through the program together as a fixed group.

 It is also helpful to generate a mix from different departments (production, maintenance, production support areas and logistics) so that the program, in addition to being purely knowledge transfer, also results in the creation of (cross-plant/departmental) team building and networking.